 On-Line and Digital Pedagogy Fellowships

-In 2015, Academic Affairs is offering an intensive summer workshop on digital pedagogy, in partnerships with the Faculty Technology Center.
+Beginning in 2015, Academic Affairs is offering an intensive summer workshop on digital pedagogy, in partnerships with the Faculty Technology Center.
 The stipend comes with the expectation of offering the course in the following academic year and participation in an informal digital pedagogy working group to foster mentoring and informed conversations in the campus community.
 All full-time, returning faculty eligible.
-Applications due Jan 16, 2015.
+Applications due first Friday of spring semester.
 More information.